Profile

 Read more

-When I get to work at 9am, I’ll check my emails and assess the lab work I have scheduled for the day.
+When I get to work at 9am, I check my emails and assess the lab work I have scheduled for the day.
 This will depend on the project(s) I’m working on.
-Something I do often in the lab is something called ‘library preparation’ which is a method for making raw DNA compatible with our sequencing instruments.
-There are several library preparation methods available depending on the type of DNA and what sort of sequencing data the researcher needs for their project.
-Some take less time in the lab than others lab, so I spend some time planning out my day while sipping my home-brew coffee.
+Something I do often in the lab is something called ‘library preparation’ which is a method for making freshly extracted DNA compatible with our sequencing instruments.
+There are lots of library preparation methods available depending on the type of DNA I’m working with and what sort of sequencing data the researcher needs for their project.
+Some take less time in the lab than others, so I spend some time planning out my day while sipping my home-brew coffee.

 I then get to work in the lab.
-If I’m able to compete the library preparation before the end of the day, I will run some quality control checks to see what they look like and decide if they are good to load onto the sequencer.
+If I’m able to compete the library preparation before the end of the day, I will run some tests to see what they look like and decide if they are good to load onto the sequencer.
 If they are, I will load them at the end of the day and leave the sequencer to run overnight.
 If they don’t, I will do some troubleshooting first to figure out how I can improve them before sequencing them.
-The following morning will be spent analysing the sequencing data and passing it on to our Bioinformatics team for secondary analysis.
+I’ll then use the next morning to analyse the sequencing data before moving on to the next project.

 -